 The First National Bank Of Windsor

-The First National Bank Of Windsor in Illinois printed $12,500 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1904 and stopped printing money in 1905, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Windsor issued 3 different types and denominations of national currency.
+The First National Bank Of Windsor in Pennsylvania printed $255,150 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1921 and stopped printing money in 1935, which equals a 15 year printing period.
+That is actually quite brief in terms of bank existence.
+During its life, The First National Bank Of Windsor issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Windsor was located in Shelby County.
-It was assigned charter number 7339.
+For the record, The First National Bank Of Windsor was located in York County.
+It was assigned charter number 12063.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com